Yahnich/yahnich.github.io/README.md

 - Headshot: If Headshot triggers against a unit already Headshot, fires an Assassinate projectile that deals 10/15/20/25% of the damage and stun duration.
 This also triggers if Headshot procs twice on the same attack, such as when Take Aim is active.
 - Take Aim: Increases Headshot Chance while active.
 Headshot chance bonus is 110/115/120/125%
 - Assassinate: Assassinate's stun duration is increased from 0.5 to 2s and cooldown from 20/15/10 to 14/11/8.
+- **1.5.3g:** New Headshot benefit: Rooted unit is blinded for 20%.
+- **1.5.3g:** Take Aim benefit from "Take Aim increases Headshot chance by +110/115/120/125%" to "Take Aim has True-Strike and active range scales from 200 to 200/250/300/350."
+- **1.5.3g:** Headshot benefit moved to Assassinate: "Assassinate is fired automatically at 15/20/25% power when Sniper Headshots a unit already affected by Headshot or triggers it twice."
+- **1.5.3g:** Assassinate cooldown and stun duration back to vanilla values.

+## Sniper

 <div align="center">
   <h1>Bosses</h1>